Code-Institute-Submissions/deenafe-lets-play-quiz_NovResub/README.md

-## Identified Bugs
+## Fixed Bugs

-* I had issues with the javascript code for my form validation.
-The code was meant to ensure that all questions are answered before is submitted to check correct answers.
-I could not resolve this bug due to time constraints and had to remove the validate function to enable me submit my project on before deadline.
-I hope to go back to resolve the validate function at a later time.
+* I had issues with the javascript code for validating radio inputs to ensure at least one question is answered  from each radio group.
+To resolve this issue, I used a jquery function with a condition that checks through each group using the radio group name attribute, to confirm if an option was checked.
+If no radio input is checked for each question, the function returns false and prevents form submission by alerting the user to answer all questions.
+This is repeated till all questions are answered.

-* I have some whitespace on mobile devices below 600px.
-In my efforts to resolves this I set the overflow of the body and html elements to hidden.
-I aslo attempted to remove all margins and padding from the page elements but that did not fix it, so I also intend to look into how to fix this at a later date.
+* I had some whitespace on mobile devices below 600px.
+To fix this, I added some styles to the logo container by giving the container a fixed width and height for devices with max-width of 600px.
+Then I set the image height and width to auto and max to ensure it dies not overflow its container.
+I also fixed the pop by giving it specific width and height to fit content.

-* As mentiuoned on my Javascript validation testing, I got 5 warnings for missing semi colon but adding the semi colon to the code of template literal strings brings up an error on my code editor.
-I intend to attend to this at a later date to enable me submit the project.
+## Features left to implement

-* I also niticed that the favicon which I added only works on my "Ports View" page but doesn't work on my deployed page.
-For lack of time, I am unable to look into this.
+* After user has completed quiz, they can restart the quiz using the Restart link on socre area.
+This link redirects to the index page but I would like to change the Restart anchor to a button that would refresh the page and redirect straight to questions area.

 ## Deployment
 ***